 2021 Once again, our HAYNES® 230® alloy is used in the MR-80B throttling decent thrusters of the “Sky Crane” delivery vehicle to lower the Mars 2020 Perseverance rover to the Martian Surface near the Jezero Crater.
 Perseverance joins its cousin, Curiosity, in the exploration of the Red Planet, and seeks to collect samples of rock for possible return to Earth.

 Our history spans more than a century of products, processes, and most of all, people.
-Also captured is the introduction of many well-known nickel- and cobalt-base alloys that have been used worldwide in the most demanding environments and in critical applications for aerospace, power generation, chemical processing, pharmaceuticals, and other areas.
+Also captured is the introduction of many well-known nickel- and cobalt-base alloys that have been used worldwide in the most demanding environments and critical applications for aerospace, power generation, chemical processing, pharmaceuticals, and other areas.

-Our research and development commitment is also quite unique in today’s highly competitive environment.
+Our research and development commitment is also unique in today’s highly competitive environment.
 Often research and development can take several years to go from an idea to a viable alloy product.
 The nickel and cobalt metallurgy field has been thoroughly researched over the last 100 years, but R&D remains an important part of our business and new alloys will continue to be invented.

 Our products are used throughout the world in the most demanding environments and critical applications, just as they were at the beginning of the 20th century.
 Our products are used in parts for almost every commercial airplane flying today, as well as in military aircraft for the United States and its allies.
 Alloys invented and produced throughout our history flew on every one of the Apollo and space shuttle flights and are found in most rocket parts used in satellite launches today, as well as the latest “Curiosity” Mission to Mars.